Stradbally Woodland Railway

-The Stradbally Woodland Railway is a 1km (0.62 mile) long single-track narrow-gauge railway line at Stradbally Hall in Stradbally, County Laois in Ireland.
+The Stradbally Woodland Railway is a 1 km long single-track narrow-gauge railway line at Stradbally Hall in Stradbally, County Laois in Ireland.
+The railway is operated by the Irish Steam Preservation Society.

 Location

 The Stradbally Woodland Railway is located in the fenced-off grounds of Stradbally Hall near Stradbally fire station.
-The line is open to the public on bank holiday weekend Sundays and Mondays from March to August and on selected other spring and summer dates dates.
-Full details on the railway's operating days can be found on the society's website at irishsteam.net.
+The line is open to the public on bank holiday weekend Sundays and Mondays from March to August and on selected other spring and summer dates.

 History

 This narrow gauge railway is the oldest established heritage railway in Ireland.
 It is operated and managed by the Irish Steam Preservation Society.
 It was constructed in stages between 1969 and 1982 entirely by voluntary labour, many of the volunteers being full-time permanent-way workers from Córas Iompair Éireann, now Iarnród Éireann.

-The Stradbally Woodland Railway was the first volunteer-run heritage railway in Ireland, having been established in 1969.
-We've been running regular steam services every Bank Holiday weekend and selected other running days during the year ever since.
+The Stradbally Woodland Railway was the first volunteer-run heritage railway in Ireland, having been established in 1969 and running regular steam services every Bank Holiday weekend and selected other running days ever since.
 The railway operates from a station through the woods, returning via a balloon loop.
 This line is home to former Bord na Móna steam locomotive No. 2 (later No. LM44) "Roisín" which had been built by Andrew Barclay Sons & Co.
 (2264 of 1949).